7 Best Photo Editors for Computer

 Cons:

-While it’s the best free image editor for simple tasks, the capabilities are limited compared to more advanced software.
-However, it’s an excellent option for quick, high-quality results.
+While it’s the best free image editor for simple tasks, the capabilities are limited compared to more professional software.
+However, it’s an excellent app for quick, high-quality results.

 3. Microsoft Paint